Skip to main content

 We know that this is an incredibly challenging time for all our students, and we're committed to supporting you and your needs.

-That's why over the last few weeks we have been working hard to represent you to the University, ensuring they understand the financial pressure that we know you are all experiencing.
+We have been working hard to represent you to the University, ensuring they understand the financial pressure that we know you are all experiencing.

-• An increased amount of funding in the Student Hardship Fund of £600k
+• An increased amount of funding in the Student Hardship Fund of £600.

-• Disciplinary fees will be halved - a positive first step in our long-term lobbying aim of having them abolished
+• Disciplinary fees will be halved - a positive first step in our long-term lobbying aim of having them abolished.

 Over and above this, we'll be: